Need a Civil Law lawyer in WA?

 Costs orders for specific hearings

-A typical civil litigation matter involves multiple hearings and conferences and for each hearing, the sitting judicial officer makes costs orders.
-Some of the more common costs orders are as follows:
+A typical civil litigation matter involves multiple hearings and conferences.
+For each hearing, the sitting judicial officer may make a costs order.

 Costs in the cause